martinborek/application-for-video-tracking/README.md

 It was developed for project "Tools and Methods for Video and Image Processing for the Fight against Terrorism".

+Application implemented using C++, Qt, OpenCV and FFmpeg.

 Author: Martin Borek